harshdeepsinghin/my-website/content/about.md

 ## Fun Facts

-- Lucky is my nickname
+- Lucky is my nickname.
 - Qualified for Dance India Dance auditions twice in Dehradun and Delhi.
 - A runner-up in group dance competitions at Uurja Fest and DIT Fest.
 - Enjoy skating and educating others as a hobby.